Babies by Gyo Fujikawa Children's Book Summary and Review

 Artist and Author Gyo Fujikawa

 Gyo Fujikawa was born in 1908 and passed away in 1998.
 Her work is highly prized and has sold at auction for as much as $75,000.
 She published over 50 books during her lifetime and illustrated others.
-Her books Babies and Baby Animals are her most popular and continue to be reprinted in languages other than English.
+Her books Babies and Baby Animals are her most popular and continue to be reprinted in many languages.

 Fujikawa was euologized in the New York Times for her significant social and artistic accomplishments when she passed away in 1998.